-- Require
+☐ Require:

-- Recommend
+⊠ Recommend

-- Neither require nor recommend
+☐ Neither require nor recommend

-- C5.
-Distribution of high school units required and/or recommended.
+C5.Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Distribution of high school units required and/or recommended Units Required Units Recommended

-Total academic units 18.00
+Total academic units 18

-English 4.00
+English 4

-Mathematics 4.00
+Mathematics 4

-Science 3.00
+Science 3

 Of these, units that must be lab

-Foreign language 2.00
+Foreign language 2

-Social studies 3.00
+Social studies 3

 History

-Academic electives 1.00
+Academic electives 1

 Computer Science

-Visual/Performing Arts 1.00
+Visual/Performing Arts 1

 Other (specify)